Event Organizer: Joe Ciarcia -[masked]

 Clothing, Gear, Equipment, and Supplies

-Be sure to look at the gear information listed below - you will need things like warm layers, wind protection, goggles, snow shoes, and traction.
+Be sure to look at the gear information listed below - you will need things like warm layers, wind protection, goggles, snow shoes, traction and sunscreen.
 I will update everyone if weather conditions dictate that we bring more than what is described here.
 If you don't know what to wear and/or bring with you or have any questions contact me.

 If you don't have what you need you will not be allowed to participate.